threefoldtech/zos/specs/container/readme.md

 }
 ```

-# OCI bundle
+## OCI bundle

 The oci bundle must define `rootfs` and a `config.json`. currently flist defines only the `rootfs` of a container.
 There are no attached meta to define entrypoint, env variables, exposed ports, etc ...

 Since the flist is a tar that container only one file (the rootfs db), it's okay we add more files to the tar.
-I suggest we add custom meta file that containes
+I suggest we add custom meta file that contains
-the messing pieces of the bundle that we need to construct the final `config.json` file.
+the missing pieces of the bundle that we need to construct the final `config.json` file.

-## Flist meta
+### Flist meta

-List of config.json entries that can be defined during the flist build stage.
+Part of the `config.json` entries that can be defined byt the user during the flist build stage or when creating a container:

-- args (this defines entrypoing exec and full arguments list)
-- env (environ variable to be available inside the contianer)
+- process.terminal
+- process.user
+- process.args
+- process.env
+- process.cwd
+- hostname
+- mounts (for persistent storage)

+Next to these field we will also authorized:

 - exposed ports (this will allow auto port forward to the application ports automatically if asked)
-- available mount destinations (?)

-## Runtime meta
+### Runtime meta

-Parts of the `config.json` that must be chosen during the `runtime` or the time of creating the container on the node
+Parts of the `config.json` that must be chosen by 0-OS during the creating the container on the node:

-- Privilege profile.
-We will probably have few pre-defined profiles for privilege (privileged and non-privileged).
-  - cgroups (cpu, memory, devices, etc...)
+TODO: The value for each of these field needs to be defined (@maxux, @muhamadazmy, @delandtj), full example for linux: https://github.com/opencontainers/runtime-spec/blob/master/config.md#configuration-schema-example

+- process.capabilities
+- rlimits
+- apparmorProfile
+- oomScoreAdj
+- selinuxLabel
+- noNewPrivileges
+- mounts (default one)
+- hooks (used for network configuration)
+- linux.devices
+- linux.sysctl
+- cgroupsPath
+- resources.network
+- resources.pids
+- resources.hugepageLimits
+- resources.memory
+- resources.cpu
+- resources.devices
-  - capabilities (libcap)
+- resources.blockIO
-- Mounts.
+- rootfsPropagation
-- Hostname.
+- seccomp
-- Network namespaces and configurations.
+- namespaces

-# Profiles
-We supported only 2 profiles with zos v1 as follows:

-## Unprivileged
-- No access to node devices (device cgrpups)
+- maskedPaths
-- Reduced capabilities (libcap)
+- readonlyPaths
-- CPU and Memory cgroups
-- Isolated users, pids, ns, and uts namespaces

-TODO: define the base `config.json` that limit the container to these limitations

-## Privileged
-- Full access to device nodes
-- Full capabilities
+- mountLabel
-- No CPU, Memory limits
-- Isolated users, pids, ns, and uts namespaces

-TODO: define the base `config.json` that applies these limitations

-## Host networking
-This is not a separate profile, but actually can be applied with both Privileged and Unprivileged profiles.
-Once the host network is set, no new `ns` (network namespace) is created so containers shares the same networks
-stack with the node.